-At 31 December 2018, the Group is formed of the following Companies:
+At 31 December 2019, the Group is formed of the following Companies:

-- HDI Assicurazioni S.p.A., with registered office in Rome, at Via Abruzzi, 10 (parent company); - HDI Immobiliare S.r.l., with registered office in Rome, at Via Abruzzi, 3, property management company held 100% by HDI Assicurazioni S.p.A.; - InLinea S.p.A., with registered office in Rome, at Via Abruzzi, 3, an insurance intermediation company, held 100% by HDI Assicurazioni S.p.A.; - InChiaro Life dac, an Irish insurance company with registered office in Dublin, involved in the insurance business in the Life business, held 100% by HDI Assicurazioni S.p.A.
+- HDI Assicurazioni S.p.A., with registered office in Rome, at Via Abruzzi, 10 (parent company); - HDI Immobiliare S.r.l., with registered office in Rome, at Via Abruzzi, 3, property management company held 100% by HDI Assicurazioni S.p.A.; - InLinea S.p.A., with registered office in Rome, at Via Abruzzi, 3, an insurance and financial intermediation company, held 100% by HDI Assicurazioni S.p.A.; - InChiaro Life dac, an Irish insurance company with registered office in Dublin, involved in the insurance business in the Life business, held 100% by HDI Assicurazioni S.p.A.

-The Company is part of a major German insurance business, operating in more than 150 countries across the world, given that the sole shareholder is HDI International AG (former Talanx International AG), whose share capital is entirely held by Talanx AG.
+The Company is part of a major German insurance business, operating in more than 150 countries across the world, given that the controlling shareholder - as the bearer of 81% of the share capital - is HDI International AG, whose share capital is entirely held by Talanx AG.